-Startup Logo: allows you to display a blank Black, White, or Blue screen instead of the default screen at startup and when no source is detected.
-It also allows you to capture and display a custom startup screen (except from an M1-D source).
+Startup Logo: allows you to display a blank Black, White, or Blue screen instead of the default screen when no source is detected at startup.
+It also allows you to capture and display a custom startup screen.

 To capture a custom logo, display the image you want to capture on your computer and select the Capture New option.
 From the Capture New menu, use the Capture Position X and Capture Position Y adjustments to frame the logo to be captured.
 Press Capture Start in the Capture New menu.
 The projector will let you know if the capture was a success or a failure.